SajeYrid/python/UPDATE PLANS.md

     ADDED: You can now engage in combat with the Wall
     CHANGED: Break wall now has edited dialog to fit with other actions.
     ADDED: Take Wall should result in the players hand going right through the wall.
+    FIXED: Fix attacking the wall breaking your hand in only 2 attacks rather than 3

 Area 2 (Void)
     GENERAL: